syncthing/docs/users/ignoring.rst

    you can type ``?banana?`` to match both ``[banana]`` and ``{banana}``, and so on.

--  A pattern beginning with ``/`` matches in the root of the folder only.
+-  A pattern beginning with ``/`` matches in the root of the synced folder only.
    ``/foo`` matches ``foo`` but not ``subdir/foo``.

 -  A pattern beginning with ``#include`` results in loading patterns from the named file.
 It is an error for a file to not exist or be included more than once.
-Note that while this can be used to include patterns from a file in a subdirectory, the patterns themselves are still relative to the folder *root*.
+Note that while this can be used to include patterns from a file in a subdirectory, the patterns themselves are still relative to the synced folder *root*.
 Example:
    ``#include more-patterns.txt``.

 -  A pattern beginning with a ``!`` prefix negates the pattern: matching files